Serve this gorgeous show-stopper as a make-ahead appetizer, a satisfying snack, or as a base for an anything-but-boring lunch.

 The ingredients are quite simple really.
-A can of protein-rich garbanzo beans, a couple of beets, and a little lemon juice.
-But where most hummus recipes incorporate tahini (sesame seed paste), I like to use almond butter.
-Either one will ultimately work well, but I think the rich, buttery almond flavor pairs especially well with the natural sweetness of the beets.
-To round out the zing of the lemon, I also add just a hint of balsamic vinegar.
+A can of protein-rich garbanzo beans, a couple of beets, a little lemon juice.
+And where most hummus recipes incorporate tahini, I sometimes use almond or cashew butter.

 The very first time I prepared beet hummus, I planned to add olive oil, just like I do in my typical hummus recipes.
 I found, however, that it really wasn’t needed.
-The almond butter provides just right amount of healthy fats and, along with the garbanzos, lends a velvety texture that’s every bit as delicious as it is nutritious.
+The almond butter provides just right amount of healthy, satisfying fats and, along with the garbanzos and beets, lends a velvety texture that’s every bit as delicious as it is nutritious.

 Serve this show-stopper as a make-ahead appetizer, a satisfying snack, or use it as the base for an anything-but-boring lunch.

 As an option to avocado toast, I often make Loaded Hummus Toast.
 For a quick preparation, spread a thick layer of hummus on crunchy toast, top with sliced cucumber, and add a generous sprinkle of sunflower seeds or pepitas for welcome crunch.

 It’s easy and so satisfying, and you can use any flavor hummus and vary the toppings.

 Cooking beets made easy… 2 easy options

 - 2 medium cooked beets (about 8 ounces, peeled; here are 2 easy methods)